 Special Workers’ Compensation Requirements for Psychiatric Injuries

-California treats claims involving psychiatric injuries differently than physical injuries given the lack of objective tests to detect and measure such experiences.
+California treats claims involving psychiatric injuries unlike any other injury due to the lack of objective tests to detect and measure such experiences.
 Blood tests, x-rays, and other examinations can be performed to reveal physical injuries and illnesses, but psychiatric injuries are far more difficult for doctors to detect.
-Additionally, such conditions can have a variety of causes, including personal reasons that are unrelated to an employee’s work.
+Additionally, such conditions can have a number of causes, including personal reasons that are unrelated to an employee’s work.

-Therefore, to obtain workers’ compensation benefits for your psychiatric injury you must meet all of the following requirements:
+Therefore, to obtain workers’ compensation benefits for your psychiatric injury you must meet the following requirements:

 - You have a mental disorder that was diagnosed under accepted procedures

-- Due to your mental disorder, you had the required medical treatment or experienced disability and were forced to miss work or were unable to perform some of your duties
+- Due to your mental disorder, you received medical treatment or experienced disability and were forced to miss work or were unable to perform some of your duties

-- You worked for your employer for at least six months or your psychiatric illness resulted from a sudden and extraordinary condition at work
+- You were employed for at least six months or your mental condition resulted from extraordinary circumstances at work

-- You can prove that actual events of employment were the primary cause of your psychiatric injury
+- You can prove that a work-related event was the primary cause of your psychiatric injury

-For the last requirement, this generally means that you must show that personal struggles in your life were not the main cause of your emotional or psychological condition.
+For the last requirement, this generally means you must show that issues in your personal life were not the primary cause of your condition.
 Of course, this means your personal life will be heavily scrutinized to dig for any other reasons that might have contributed to your mental illness.